-Once you know the tax-free and taxable component percentages of your super benefit, the proportioning rule requires any lump sum withdrawals you make to be in the same pre-determined percentages.
-For example, if the total value of your super benefit has a 40% tax-free component and an 60% taxable component, your benefit must also comprise a 40% tax-free component and 60% taxable component.
+Once you know the tax-free and taxable component percentages of your super benefit, the proportioning rule requires any withdrawals you make to be in the same pre-determined percentages.
+For example, if the total value of your super benefit has a 40% tax-free component and a 60% taxable component, your benefit withdrawal must also comprise a 40% tax-free component and 60% taxable component.

-You can’t choose the component from which you would like your benefit to be paid, so you can’t choose to withdraw just from your tax?free component.
+You can’t choose the component from which you would like your benefit withdrawal to be paid, which means you can’t choose to withdraw just from your tax-free component.

-The proportioning rule does not apply to the payment of super benefits that consist entirely of a tax-free or a taxable component.
+The proportioning rule doesn’t apply to the payment of super benefits consisting entirely of a tax-free or a taxable component.
 These include:

 - Superannuation Guarantee (SG) payments only consisting of a taxable component